The Plane, Disc, and Sphere are each a type of VRayLight with similar options.

 This rollout is only available when the Type is set to Plane or Disc.

 Directional – By default, the light from the Plane or Disc light is spread out equally in all directions on the side in which the light points.
-As this parameter is increased toward a value 0f 1.0, the spread narrows, making the light more directional.
+When this parameter is increased, the spread is narrowed which makes the light more directional.
 A value of 0 (default) the light shines in all directions around the light source.
 A value of 0.5 pushes the light cone to a 45-degree angle, and a value of 1.0 (maximum) makes a 90-degree light cone.
-For more information, see the Directional Spread example below.

 Always – The preview is always displayed.